nrakochy/cacheOut/README.md

 #Cache Out
-Erase the local storage cache of various tracking methods when the browser starts or you visit a new URL
+A Chrome extension to erase the storage cache of various tracking methods.
+It runs in the background when the browser starts or you visit a new URL.

 ### Icon
 [Source](http://www.psd100.com/dollar-currency-sign-icon/)